HJandu/Console-Finances/README.md

-Code for analyzing the financial records of a company, using a given dataset.

-You have been given a dataset composed of arrays with two fields: Date and Profit/Losses.
+I have built a Code for analyzing the financial records of a company, using a given dataset.
+The dataset composed of arrays with two fields: Date and Profit/Losses.

-Your task is to write JavaScript code that analyzes the records to calculate each of the following:
+In this project I wrote a JavaScript code that analyzes the records to calculate each of the following:

-The total number of months included in the dataset.
+* The total number of months included in the dataset.

-The net total amount of Profit/Losses over the entire period.
+* The net total amount of Profit/Losses over the entire period.

-The average of the changes in Profit/Losses over the entire period.
+* The average of the changes in Profit/Losses over the entire period.

 You will need to track what the total change in profits is from month to month and then find the average.